transfer-agent-protocol/tap-cap-table/README.md

 In our architecture, each transaction is mapped to an external library, which ensures bytecode limits are never met.

-In order to deploy these libraries, ensure you have the server and anvil running.
+In order to deploy these libraries, ensure you have anvil running.
 Then `run yarn build` inside of the root directory.

 This might take a couple of minutes, since each library is being deployed one at a time using a dependency graph that's generated with the command.

-## Running the cap table
+## Running the cap table server

-Docker compose should have started the database.
-Once that's running, start the server with nodemon:
+After the deployment script is completed, start the server with nodemon:

 ```sh
 yarn start
 ```

-Innspect the database with Mongo Compass.
+Inspect the database with Mongo Compass.
 To connect to it, use the same string that we provided in the `.env` file:

 ```sh
 mongodb://tap:tap@localhost:27017/mongo?authSource=admin&retryWrites=true&w=majority
 ```

 ## Seeding and deploying the cap table with sample data